12 Features That RVs Need to Have to Be Comfortable

 Eating should be a comfortable experience, but an overly small dining table keeps you from having it!

 Sit down in the dining area and think about the amount of space the table will have for the food you normally serve.

 Showers that are too small present similar problems.

 They should be high enough for taller people to easily fit in and wide enough to allow people to move around without bumping their arms, heads or legs.

 One of the great pleasures of owning an RV is to be able to take a relaxing shower, but people can’t do this if there isn’t enough room!

 To make sure yours will work, stand in it.
 Move around.
-Make sure it has plenty of room.
+Make sure it has plenty of head and elbow room.

 If you are someone who uses a computer often, you want to make sure that there is an area in your RV that will give you enough space to do so.